 Details of elements: titles of papers, journal names, etc.

-- Titles of papers to be within quotation marks?
+- Titles of papers to be within quotation marks or not.
 (More common in the humanities)

-- Journal name spelt out in full, in italics.
+- Check whether the journal name is spelled out in full, in italics.

 Eg: HILEY, P.J., BYFORD, H. L., HALLFORD, D. M., CAMPBELL, J. W. & PEHEZ-EGULA, E. (1995).
 Physiological responses of beef cattle to Gulf coast tick (Acari: Ixodidae) infestations.
 Journal of Economic Entomology 88, 320-325.

-- Journal name abbreviated; in italics, dots after abbreviations.
+- Check whether the journal name is abbreviated; in italics, dots after abbreviations.

 Eg: Lynch, J.P.
 Turner review no. 14.
 Roots of the second green revolution.
 Aust.
 J. Bot.
 2007, 55, 493-512.

-- Journal name abbreviated; no dots after abbreviations, no italics.
+- Check whether the journal name is abbreviated; no dots after abbreviations, no italics.